SunitRaut/pyMultiSerial/README.md

 ```

 ## Dependencies:
-Dependencies are automatically installed during installation of pyMultiSerial.
+Dependencies are automatically installed during the installation of pyMultiSerial.

 - PySerial
 - Threading